parvez1407/going-global-client/README.md

 6. User can register or login in the login and register sections.
 7. Visitor can toggle login and register option.

-This Projects was created with the help of tailwind, mamba ui,kit wind, react-js, react router, react icons, firebase, react photo view, react toast.
+This Projects was created with the help of tailwind, mamba ui,kit wind, react-js, react router, react icons, firebase, react photo view, react toast, aos.

 ## Live Link